 - The effects of lavender oil inhalation on emotional states, autonomic nervous system, and brain electrical activity (2012) surveyed twenty participants and found that inhaling lavender oil dropped their blood pressure, heart rate, and temperature – even relaxing their brain activity considerably.

-- A 2015 study (Consumption of spicy foods and total and cause specific mortality) conducted with 487, 375 male and female participants from China over several years examined the mortality rate associated with things like heart disease and cancer versus their consumption of spicy foods.
+- A 2015 study (Consumption of spicy foods and total and cause specific mortality) conducted with 487, 375 male and female participants from China over several years examined the mortality rate associated with things like heart disease versus their consumption of spicy foods.
 Spicy foods reduced the overall mortality rate related to, for example, heart disease considerably.

 Not only is gardening good for you, but what you get out of your garden can drastically change your health and the way you view and prepare food.
 Plus, you can have a hell of a lot of fun – and there’s no reason you can’t plant in pots if you’re limited to an urban area or simply pressed for space.